 *τ = 2 week or 1 week for the two subcutaneous regimens

-The steady-state profile following the tocilizumab weekly dose was almost flat, with very little fluctuations between trough and peak values, while there were substantial fluctuations for the every other week dose.
+The steady-state profile following the tocilizumab weekly dose was almost flat, with very little fluctuations between trough and peak values, while there were substantial fluctuations for the tocilizumab every other week dose.
 Approximately 90 % of the steady-state (AUCτ) was reached by week 14 in the every other week group and by week 17 in the weekly dose groups.

 Based on the current characterization of PK, tocilizumab trough concentration at steady-state are 50 % higher in this population relative to average concentrations in a large dataset from the RA population.
 These differences occur due to unknown reasons.
 PK differences are not accompanied by marked differences in PD parameters and so the clinical relevance is unknown.